caee/MIDroneControl/README.md

 Part of Bachelors thesis for Carl Emil Elling & Aleksander Sørup Lund in cooperation with DTU Space and DTU Digital Health.
 "Exploring the use of Brain-Computer Interfacing in drone control", May 2019 Thesis available through DTU.

+Arduino Scripts made by Mikkel Bugge in cooperation with DTU Space